osg-htc/docs/docs/compute-element/hosted-ce.md

 Many sites set up their compute entrypoint locally.
-As an alternative, OSG offers a Hosted CE option wherein the OSG team will host and operate the HTCondor compute entrypoint, and configure it for the science communities that you choose to support.
+As an alternative, OSG offers a Hosted CE option wherein the OSG team will host and operate the HTCondor compute entrypoint, and configure it for the communities that you choose to support.
 The Hosted CE can support thousands of concurrent job submissions.

 This document explains the requirements and the procedure for obtaining a Hosted CE.